Skip to main content

 Order from vendors

-No change on creation; increases inventory once received (via GRN)
+Increases incoming inventory on creation; increases available inventory once received (via GRN)

 Work Order (WO)